oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

     - **Milestone 1**:
        - All third-party libraries have type definitions.
-       - All API endpoints have been camelized.
-(Only in files migrated to angular)
+       - All HTTP requests are made by backend-api-services.
+(Only in files migrated to angular).
        - There are less than 20 files in the codebase with ‘any’ under the issue # 7176.
     - **Milestone 2**:
        - There are no occurrences of ‘any’ in the codebase, except for the AngularJS constants $uibModalInstance, $uibModal, $rootScope and $translate (if these are not yet upgraded).